niebert/Mixare4Browser/README.md

 ## AR.js control displacement
 Control displacment of the 3D models in the camera image of mobile devices is performed by [AR.js](https://github.com/jeromeetienne/AR.js/blob/master/README.md).
 The framework AR.js recognizes a marker image in the camera live stream.
 A marker defines a coordinate system in the threedimensional space.
 Origine of the coordinate system is placed in the center of marker (e.g. the ___Hiro___-marker).
 Turning and moving the marker moves the 3D object attached to the coordinate system of marker.
 On the other end we [AFrame](https://aframe.io) has a coordinate system in which the 3D object are moved according to displacement of the marker.

+## Browser Check
+With the URL https://whatwebcando.today/ you can check your browser on your mobile device if it support the relevant APIs in category "Location and Position" for
+* Geolocation,
+* Device Orientation,
+* Device Motion.